-- Committee on the Elimination of Racial Discrimination5 - Independent Experts (18) elected by the State parties. - Receives and studies the periodic reports of States. - Clause about individual complaints6.
+- Committee on the Elimination of Racial Discrimination - Independent Experts (18) elected by the State parties. - Receives and studies the periodic reports of States. - Clause about individual complaints.

-5 The Committee was established on 10 July 1969.
+&lt;sup>5 The Committee was established on 10 July 1969.

-6 A State Party may at any time declare that it recognizes the competence of the Committee to receive and consider communications from individuals or groups of individuals within its jurisdiction claiming to be victims of a violation by that State Party of any of the rights set forth in this Convention.
+&lt;sup>6 A State Party may at any time declare that it recognizes the competence of the Committee to receive and consider communications from individuals or groups of individuals within its jurisdiction claiming to be victims of a violation by that State Party of any of the rights set forth in this Convention.